-Spanberger sparked a debate about 'defund the police attacks.'
+Spanberger sparked a debate about 'defund the police’ attacks.
 Cameron Webb slogged through them.

 Webb, a lawyer and physician who supports neither defunding police nor socialized medicine, lost to Republican Bob Good by five points in a historically red Virginia congressional district.

-Webb said Presid ent Trump's presence on the ballot, and his mobilizing effect in southern parts of the state, was ultimately the greatest factor in his loss.
-But both he and Spanberger say

-the GOP’s favored earworm attacks on Democrats managed to shift the conversation in the 5th District race, while Spanberger said she also heard constantly from constituents concerned about police being defunded.
+Webb said President Trump's presence on the ballot, and his mobilizing effect in southern parts of the state, was ultimately the greatest factor in his loss.
+But both he and Spanberger say the GOP’s favored earworm attacks on Democrats managed to shift the conversation in the 5th District race, while Spanberger said she also heard constantly from constituents concerned about police being defunded.

 “We thought we neutralized [the defund the police attacks] with some of our own spots,” Webb said in an interview, referring to advertisements focused on law enforcement and his efforts to treat coronavirus patients during the pandemic.
 “But that did shift the conversation.
 And what it did is it brought more national discourse into our race here in the 5th as opposed to focusing on local issues.”